 Usually three drugs are used for post-exposure prophylaxis.
 In younger children:

-In children over 40 kg TDF (Tenofovir) is used instead of AZT.
+In children over 35 kg and 12 years TDF (Tenofovir) is used instead of ABC.
 All antiretroviral drugs are dosed according to the national guidelines.

 Antiretroviral prophylaxis is given for 28 days.
 A rapid test (or PCR if the child is less than 18 months old) six weeks after the assault will indicate whether the child has become infected with HIV despite the prophylaxis.
 This is often repeated after a further six weeks.
 Usually an HIV screening test is done on the child to exclude previous infection before prophylaxis is started.